How to Get Started with Your Studies?

 - Registration papers:

-If you are a bachelor's or master's degree student, an exchange student or a visiting student, you are welcome to pick up your registration papers and the Orientation Course folder at the International Office in the Main Building (room A129).
-The Registration Form should be completed and signed.
-The registration papers include the Registration Form, an invoice for the payment of the Student Union membership fee and the student card application form.
+If you are a bachelor or master level degree student, exchange student or visiting student, you are welcome to pick up your registration papers and the Orientation Course folder at the International Office in the Main Building (room A129).
+The registration papers include the Registration Form, and an invoice for the payment of the Student Union membership fee.
+The Registration Form should be completed and signed by you.

-- If you are a degree student, please have your academic documents validated by presenting them to the university officer.
-Please see your Letter of Acceptance for the contact details.
+- If you are a degree student, please have your original academic documents validated by presenting them to the university officer at the Admissions Office.
+Please see below and your Letter of Acceptance for the contact details.

-- Pay the Student union membership fee* (optional for exchange students, visiting students and doctoral students).
+- Pay the Student union membership fee* (fee is optional for exchange students, visiting students and doctoral students).

 - Register at the Registrar’s Office

-Please present the following documents when you enrol:
+Please present the following documents when you register:

 - Letter of Acceptance